ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 ### What Is a Complex Image?

 * Images that convey a significant amount of information, such as charts, graphs, diagrams, scientific photographs and works of art, are complex images.

+* A complex image has informational content that is richer and more detailed than simpler images, and cannot be described adequately with a short description.
+A complex image needs both a short description and a longer, more detailed description.

+### Describing a Complex Image

+* Best practices for describing a complex image prescribe that the long description be placed within the document, usually just before or after the image.

-The type of long description you provide for such an image is dependent on the context of the image in the document.
+* The type of long description you provide for a complex image is dependent on the context of the image in the document.

 * Many authors find it both natural and necessary to describe the informational content of a complex image within the document itself, using expository prose or tabular data.

 * For example, images of charts can be described by adding a table of the data used to generate the chart.

-### Describing a Complex Image

-A complex image has informational content that is richer and more detailed than simpler images, and cannot be described adequately with a short description.
-A complex image needs both a short description and a longer, more detailed description.

-Best practices for the long description of a complex image prescribe that it be placed in the document itself, usually just before or after the image.

 Follow these three steps for describing a complex image:

-1. Provide an adequately long and detailed description of the image within the document itself, either just before or after the image (or both).
+1. Insert an adequately long and detailed description of the image within the document, either just before or after the image (or both).

 1. Select the *Complex image (requires long description)* checkbox.